marcpickett1/marcpickett1.github.io/xblog.md

 The cortex gave mammals an edge.
 It could store memories, recognize patterns, and make predictions, skills the lizard brain was not as good at.
 Primates added more cortex.
 Humans added even more, until the cortex became vastly larger and smarter than the reptilian machinery it sat atop.

-But here's the twist: the lizard brain is still in charge.
-The cortex might tell us "Don't eat that marshmallow!", but the final decision often comes from deeper down.
+All along the lizard brain has been in charge.
+The cortex might tell us "Don't eat that marshmallow!", but the final decision comes from deeper down.
 Sometimes we (our lizard brain) listen.
 Sometimes we don't.

 In this sense, mammals are "super lizards", capable of cognitive feats no alligator creature could dream of.

 But we didn't stop there.
-At least since the invention of writing, we have been extending the cortex's powers using external tools.
+At least since the invention of writing, we have been extending our "mind" using external tools.
 A clay tablet can remember that Darius's father was named Hystaspes-- for millennia.
 Our phones can quickly recall hundreds of phone numbers.
 Calculators multiply faster and more accurately than most people ever could.

 These tools augment our mental powers.
-And though each is better than us at some narrow task, none (yet) outperform us across the board.
+And though each is better than us at some narrow task, none yet outperform us across the board.

-But it seems immanent that this will change soon.
+But it is immanent that this will change soon.

 Our AI assistants will become superior to us at all cognitive tasks.